 Applying for a grant

-On January 26, the foundation will host a webinar describing the program in more detail and inviting questions from participants.
-The webinar will be recorded, and those interested in submitting a letter of inquiry are invited to view and contribute to a growing list of frequently asked questions about the commissioning program.
+Those interested in submitting a letter of inquiry are invited to view a recording of an introductory webinar, as well as a growing list of frequently asked questions about the commissioning program.

 Applications for the 2017 awards are now closed.
 Winners will be announced in November.